Graham Sutherland: Early life

-Graham Sutherland was born in Streatham in London, the eldest of three children of George Humphrey Vivian Sutherland (1873-1952), a barrister who later became a civil servant in the Land Registry and the Board of Education, and his wife Elsie (1877-1957), née Foster.
+Graham Sutherland was born in Streatham, London, the eldest of three children of George Humphrey Vivian Sutherland (1873–1952), a barrister who later became a civil servant in the Land Registry and the Board of Education, and his wife Elsie (1877–1957), née Foster.
 Both were amateur painters and musicians.
 Graham Sutherland attended Homefield Preparatory School in Sutton and was then educated at Epsom College in Surrey until 1919.
 Upon leaving school, after some preliminary coaching in art, Sutherland began an engineering apprenticeship at the Midland Railway locomotive works in Derby where several members of the extended Sutherland family had previously worked.
-After a year he succeeded in persuading his father that he was not destined for a career in engineering and that he should be allowed to study art.
-There being no vacancies at his first choice, the Slade School of Fine Art, he entered Goldsmiths' School of Art in 1921, specialising in engraving and etching before graduating in 1926.
+After a year, Sutherland succeeded in persuading his father that he was not destined for a career in engineering and that he should be allowed to study art.
+After failing to gain a place at his first choice, the Slade School of Art, he entered Goldsmiths' School of Art in 1921, specialising in engraving and etching before graduating in 1926.
 In both 1925 and 1928, Sutherland exhibited drawings and engravings at the XXI Gallery in London.
-While still a student Sutherland established a reputation as a fine printmaker and commercial printmaking would be his main source of income throughout the late 1920s.
+While still a student, Sutherland established a reputation as a fine printmaker and commercial printmaking would be his main source of income throughout the late 1920s.
 His early prints of pastoral subjects show the influence of Samuel Palmer, largely mediated by the older etcher, F.L.
 Griggs.